Image credit: CosmicCoincidence

 From Goao, a Spooktober poster, a lovely render, new beakers, and some machines you might or might not recognize from medical.

-From Eiko this month: ambrosia, glass and mirrors, monkeystuff, seedpackets, packages, cold hard cash, the gate, and a poster model which properly displays poster images.
-(From Eiko last month: a PAI made of shapekey wizardry)
+From Eiko this month: ambrosia, glass and mirrors, monkeystuff, seedpackets, packages, cold hard cash, the gate, the PAI, and a poster model which properly displays poster images.

 From CosmicCoincidence this month, new hydro and crops, dirt, potted plants modifications to Pacman, sportball, atmos items, science items, pens, and donuts.